SwiftyEdit/SwiftyEdit/README.md

 # SwiftyEdit CMS

+## A few notes on version 2

+* To increase security, we will use a /public/ folder for the frontend
+* We use mod_rewrite for the backend
+* ...

 SwiftyEdit is an Open Source Content Management System based on PHP and MySQL or SQLite.

 + License: GNU GENERAL PUBLIC LICENSE Version 3<br>